Pylons/pyramid/docs/narr/firstapp.rst

        />

 We've now configured a :mod:`repoze.bfg` helloworld application declaratively.
+More information about this mode of configuration is available in :ref:`declarative_configuration` and within :ref:`zcml_directives`.

 References
 ----------

-For more information about the API of a ``Configurator`` object, see :class:`repoze.bfg.configuration.Configurator` .
-The equivalent ZCML declaration tags are introduced in narrative documentation chapters as necessary.
+For more information about the API of a :term:`Configurator` object, see :class:`repoze.bfg.configuration.Configurator` .
+The equivalent ZCML declaration tags are introduced in :ref:`zcml_directives`.

-For more information about :term:`traversal`, see :ref:`traversal_chapter`.

 For more information about :term:`view configuration`, see :ref:`views_chapter`.